Sauerkraut: a traditional gift for your gut, your bones and our overall health.

 00:03:08 Now, I don’t like a lot of salt, right?
 So what would I do?
 I would cut that down a little bit.

-00:03:14 So used 3/4 of a butt.
-Salt is absolutely yes, you need that salt assault will draw the liquid that we need to create the fermentation process.
+00:03:14 So used 3/4 of a tablespoon.
+Salt is absolutely yes, you need that salt which will draw the liquid that we need to create the fermentation process.

 00:03:22 So once you coat your cabbage in the salt, we then spend 10 to 15 minutes massaging that cabbage, and it can be done as a very meditative process.

 00:03:33 You can just really get in tow, massaging and rubbing that cabbage together, and we do that until the liquid start flow from the cabbage and it’s going to drip.

 00:03:44 It’s gonna drip.
 But I want to say one thing.
 This is the mindfulness.
 So not only do you cut a cabbage in half and then you look, you look at the cabbage.

 00:03:52 Don’t forget to look because it almost looks like a tree on the inside.
 And this is just a reminder how magnificent nature is.

 00:03:58 And then we have this moment of massaging, mindful, lovingly sending loving thoughts, and this is a single test you don’t want to have.